 It is critical to completely and accurately report students' program-level enrollment information to NSLDS.
-This information is used to determine the subsidy status of loans under the 150% Direct Subsidized Loan Limit.
+This information is used to determine the subsidy status of loans under the 150% Direct Subsidized Loan Limit and for other purposes.
 Pay particular attention to correctly reporting published program length, the field for which is a six-digit number with an implied decimal after the third digit.
 See the electronic announcement from December 23, 2014.